Advertising is an effective way for start-up businesses to tell a large number of people about their products and services.

 1 What are your aims?

-1.1 Begin by establishing who your target customers are going to be.
+1.1 Begin by establishing who your target customers are.

-- You need to have a clear picture of exactly who you are trying to reach.
+- You need to have a clear picture of who you are trying to reach.

 1.2 Before advertising, decide on specific goals.
 For example, you might want to:

-- compile lists of leads for direct mail campaigns or sales calls
+- Compile lists of leads for direct marketing campaigns or sales calls.

 1.3 Plan your advertising in terms of results.